Annual Crime Victims’ Rights Day

-The annual Crime Victims’ Rights Day will be held this Tuesday, April 23, in Concord at St. Paul's Church, 21 Centre Street, Concord, New Hampshire.
+The annual Crime Victims’ Rights Day will be held on Tuesday, April 8, in Concord at St. Paul's Church, 21 Centre Street, Concord, New Hampshire.

 Victims’ Rights Day is an annual event to honor all victims of crime in New Hampshire.
 It serves as a memorial and also a challenge to ensure that all victims of crime receive the dignity and respect that they deserve.